OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RNASeqFusion.md

 X-axis shows percent of samples with the fusion, while Y-axis shows the group.
 By using the Sample Tab, users could apply filters to samples, and click the Grouping button to change grouping option.
 Under the Fusion tab, users could apply filters to the shown fusion options.
-By default, all potential fusions for quried genes would be shown, however potential real fusions are not likely to be in many normal samples.
+By default, all potential fusions for queried genes would be shown, however potential real fusions are not likely to be in many normal samples.

 ![RNA_seq_fusion_site_frequency_png](../../images/RNA_seq_fusion_site_frequency.png)